 fault as virtue - technique where a weakness is presented as a strength, by focusing on any positive aspect of it.
 (1 use)

-FUD - making dire warnings or raising doubt about an issue, while provided little or no specifics or evidence to support the claims.
+FUD - raising uncertainty and doubt about an issue, while providing no specifics or actual evidence to support it.
 (1 use)

 projection - accusing an opponent of using the same underhanded tactics or committing the same misdeeds the accuser is guilty of.
 (1 use)